CoRuGi/UbuntuPython/README.md

 # UbuntuPython
-A simple script that tells you which Linux Distibution to use.
+A simple script that tells you which Linux Distribution to use.